-Conflict Resolution Process for Employees
+Conflict Resolution Process for Personnel

 STATEMENT OF POLICY

-The College encourages open and honest communication between employees and their supervisors.
+The College encourages open and honest communication between supervisees and their supervisors.
 Most conflicts and differences of opinion can be resolved between the involved parties by directly addressing issues and jointly exploring alternatives.
 In addition, there are a variety of individuals who may be called upon to assist in informal conflict resolution.
 In cases where conflicts cannot be mutually resolved, the College has established formal grievance procedures.